iambouali/bouali.io/content/about.md

 * Offensive Security Certified Professional (OSCP)
 * Advanced Web Attacks and Exploitation (AWAE)
 * Red Hat Certified System Administrator (RHCSA)

----

-### Book recommendations:

-Below I would like to name a small list of books that I really liked.

-* Robert C. Martin:
-	- The Clean Coder: A Code of Conduct for Professional Programmers
- 	- Clean Code: A Handbook of Agile Software Craftsmanship
-* Peter Yaworski: Real-World Bug Hunting: A Field Guide to Web Hacking
-* Dafydd Stuttard: The Web Application Hacker's Handbook